Enter a shadowy underworld, where a powerful angel breaks all the rules by falling for the mortal whose life she’s saved…

 Her wings disappeared an instant before he touched them.
 “You’re naked.”

-A Caress of Wings is Connected Novella in The Renegade Angels Series.
+A Caress of Wings is a novella in The Renegade Angels Series.
 The full series reading order is as follows: